 A lifelong seasonal resident of the Adirondacks, Tara moved to the area full time from Long Island in 2014 and spent the last 3 ½ years as the Managing Director of Pendragon Theatre.
 Tara spent many years as a professional actor, dancer, producer and director before turning her focus to arts education and management, receiving a BA in Arts Management and a Master's certification in Non Profit Management.
 Tara is also an accomplished professional cook, and when not in her kitchen or at the theatre, she can be found hiking with her dogs Gatsby & Remy, in her garden, and enjoying a good novel.

-Alison has spent the past 10 years working for arts and education organizations in Washington, DC and Pittsburgh, PA.
+Alison came to the LPCA after a decade of work at arts and education organizations in Washington, DC and Pittsburgh, PA.
 She is an experienced program manager, music educator, and content strategist with a master's degree in Ethnomusicology who is thrilled to share stories about the ways our communities make meaning through art.
 Besides her interest in arts marketing, Alison is enthusiastic about being outdoors in the Adirondacks, home cooking, and making music with friends.

 Anya joined the LPCA in 2009 as our Office Manager and Asst.
 Program Director.
 She graduated from St. Lawrence University with a degree in Fine Arts and Psychology.
 An accomplished crafter, Anya loves making ceramics, soaps, and just about anything else that can be made with your hands.
 An outdoor lover, Anya often spends her freetime on the moutains.
-She has finished 22 High Peaks with her dog Baxter and is looking forward to finishing the rest!
+She has finished all 46 High Peaks with her dog Baxter and participates in the annual 90-miler canoe race!